Data Centers in Gijón

 Natural Disaster Risk

-Gijón has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-This rating reflects minimal exposure to catastrophic events, which is critical for ensuring uptime and data resiliency.
+Gijón has a low overall natural disaster risk profile, with an INFORM score of 2.6 out of 10, as of September 2025.
+The risk profile is favorable for critical infrastructure uptime.